Here’s a guide to what the super guarantee charge is and when employers will have to pay it.

 When do employers need to pay the super guarantee charge?

-Employers need to lodge the SGC statement and pay the charge to the ATO by the following dates:
+This means employers need to lodge the SGC statement and pay the charge to the ATO by the following dates:

 |Due dates for SGC statement and payment|